Mount Mansfield Electric Railroad: History

 An electric railroad between Stowe and Waterbury, connecting with the Central Vermont Railway, was authorized by the legislature of Vermont in 1865, 1872, 1888, and 1894.
 Not until 1897 were sufficient funds raised and construction started.
 A power plant was built at the south end of Stowe, outside of the village, along with a battery house just north of Colbyville, and service began in 1898.
 The line operated three passenger cars with baggage areas, two freight motors, a single truck work car which was basically an open-air trolley, and a doubled-ended rotary snowplow.
 This last saw minimal service, as the unit damaged the track and neighboring structures, and was not effective at the Waterbury end of the railroad due to low current.
-One of the passenger cars was damaged in a wreck early on and removed from service almost immediately.
+A wreck shortly after the commencement of services damaged one of the passenger cars; it was removed from service almost immediately.

 Traffic on the line was never heavy, with the primary shipper being the Burt Lumber Company in Stowe, which shipped clapboards and other wood products to the Boston area.
 Damage from the 1927 hurricane-related flooding was minimal, but traffic declined further in the early 1930s, and the right-of-way was passed to the state of Vermont in 1932, which promptly turned much of the roadbed into the first concrete paved road in the state, Vermont Route 100.

 The corporate structure of the MMER remained until 1963, operating trucks which carried goods over the new concrete road from Stowe to the train freight station at Waterbury.